dangarmat/dangarmat.github.io/_posts/2018-09-10-Heatmaps-For-Deep-Learning.md

 excerpt_separator: <!--more-->
 ---

 Is your deep convolutional network misclassifying images?
-You can find out why with a heatmap of class activation overlaid on your misclassified pictures.
+You can find out why with a heatmap of class activation overlaid on its misclassified pictures.

 A heatmap overlay shows parts of an image most activated in a neural network's last convolutional layer.
 In this African elephant picture, the top-most convolutional layer of the VGG16 architecture turns the photo into a 14x14 grid highlighting blocks with strongest African_elephant activation: